mendix/cf-mendix-buildpack/README.md

 ### Configuring admin password

 The first push generates a new app.
 In order to login to your application as admin you can set the password using the `ADMIN_PASSWORD` environment variable.
-Keep in mind that the admin password should comply with the policy you have set in the Modeler.
+Keep in mind that the admin password should comply with the policy you have set in the Mendix Modeler.
 For security reasons it is recommended to set this environment variable once to create the admin user, then remove the environment variable and restart the app.
 Finally log in to the app and change the password via the web interface.
 Similarly, the setting can be used to reset the password of an administrator.

     cf set-env <YOUR_APP> ADMIN_PASSWORD "<YOURSECRETPASSWORD>"

 ### Connecting a Database

-You also need to connect a PostgreSQL or MySQL instance which allows at least 5 connections to the database.
-Find out which services are available in your Cloud Foundry instance like this.
+You also need to connect a PostgreSQL, MySQL or any other Mendix supported database instance which allows at least 5 connections to the database.
+Find out which services are available in your Cloud Foundry foundation with the `marketplace` command.

     cf marketplace